physicell-training/ws2022/agenda.md

 [https://join.slack.com/t/physicellcomm-sf93727/shared_invite/zt-qj1av6yd-yVeer8VkQaNDjDz7fF00jA](https://join.slack.com/t/physicellcomm-sf93727/shared_invite/zt-qj1av6yd-yVeer8VkQaNDjDz7fF00jA)

-#### Join the GatherTown space (H)
+#### Join the Gather space (H)
-We will use GatherTown as our virtual conference space, particularly to help navigate between zoom rooms for the virtual hackathon and breakout sessions.
+We will use Gather as our virtual conference space, particularly to help navigate between zoom rooms for the virtual hackathon and breakout sessions.
 Details will be sent by email to full participants.

 ### Watch introductory materials
 #### Session 0: Introduction to agent-based modeling and PhysiCell (approx 40 min)